Kantis/ks3/README.md

 This project aims to provide a set of serializers for common types, as well as provide [utilities](/doc/builders.md) to make it more convenient to build custom serializers for your needs.

-> ⚠️ Consider this project to be [Alpha](https://kotlinlang.org/docs/components-stability.html) for the time being.
-We would be happy for you to use it, and appreciate your feedback, but things may be re-written.
-We hope to reach [Beta](https://kotlinlang.org/docs/components-stability.html) relatively quick.
+> ⚠️ Consider this project to be in [Beta](https://kotlinlang.org/docs/components-stability.html) for the time being.
+The project has had
+> no need to perform any breaking changes so far.
+We would be happy for you to use it, and appreciate your feedback, but we can't guarantee
+> that APIs won't change.

 ## Getting started